briangonzalez/dotfile-cabinet/README.md

 ./df-cab init
 ```

 Call `df-cab` to see a complete list of commands.
+From this point on, the `./` in front of `df-cab` is implied for readability.

 How it works
 ------------